FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 ![](/Images/TransferCFT/IDF_send_protection.gif)

-Similarly, when a RECV command is activated, Transfer CFT{{< TransferCFT/componentshortname  >}} checks that the sending partner is authorized to send the requested IDF.
+Similarly, when a RECV command is activated, {{< TransferCFT/axwayvariablesComponentShortName  >}} checks that the sending partner is authorized to send the requested IDF.

 This mechanism is implemented through the parameter setting relationships